tl2309/MindLLM/README.md

-# Llama-3-8B-Instruct QLoRA PEFT
+# Llama-3-8B-Instruct QLoRA PEFT Method

-本文将从以下几个方面来介绍**Llama3的下载和使用**，**在EmoLLM项目上进行基于Xtuner微调**。

-- Huggingface上Llama3模型使用申请
-- 实验环境搭建
-- 下载LLama3模型和github安装
-- 下载和安装Xtuner
-- 修改Xtuner模型配置文件
-- 在EmoLLM项目上进行基于Xtuner进行QLoRA微调

-## 模型和有关GitHub项目下载
+**Downloading and using Llama3**，**Xtuner based fine-tuning was performed on the MindLLM project**.

+- Llama3 model application on Huggingface
+- Construction of Experimental Environment
+- Download and install Xtuner
+- Modify the Xtuner model configuration file
+- QLoRA fine-tuning based on Xtuner was carried out on the EmoLLM project

+## Model and related GitHub project to download

-### Llama-3-8B-Instruct模型下载
+### Llama-3-8B-Instruct download

-我们这里采用的是Meta-Llama-3-8B-Instruct模型

-该模型已经**针对指令和任务数据集**进行了 fine-tuning，使其更适合**需要遵循指令或完成任务的应用场景**。(The "Instruct" suffix indicates that this model has been fine-tuned on a dataset of instructions and tasks, making it more suitable for applications that require following instructions or completing tasks.)
+The "Instruct" suffix indicates that this model has been fine-tuned on a dataset of instructions and tasks, making it more suitable for applications that require following instructions or completing tasks.

 ```python
 from modelscope import snapshot_download